Located on the Atlantic coast of Florida, Beverly Beach RV Resort is my new favorite beach front RV campground.

 Don’t forget some simple floats to bob around the ocean in.

 Often, the surf is high enough for some basic surfing.
 It’s a great place for some beginner surfing lessons and practice.
+(See some great surfing quotes for inspiration!)
 My neighbors at the campground were out there everyday surfing and ocean kayaking.

 Cost of Staying at Beverly Beach